lsapoz/pi-sense/README.md

 NOTE: The `pisense.service` file assumes the project is cloned to `/home/pi`, the location should be updated if its cloned elsewhere

 NOTE 2: If you need to run the script manually again after the service has been enabled, stop the systemd service first `sudo systemctl stop pisense`

+## Setting up Grafana Dashboard
+1. Configure the local instance of InfluxDB as a data source using `pisense` as the database
+1. Import the [dashboard file](/grafana) and connect it to the datasource